 Cosmic Crisp® Industry Guide

-Members of the Washington Apple Industry are invited to sign up for the Cosmic Crisp® Industry Guide.
+Members of the Washington Apple Industry and our International Partners are invited to sign up for the Cosmic Crisp® Industry Guide.
 We’ve placed all the quality standards, packaging requirements, research, news, and more in one easy to use location.
-This site is exclusively for our industry partners.
-You will need to create an account to access the site.
+This site is exclusively for the industry.
+You will need to create an account to gain access to the website.

 The Cosmic Crisp® apple is the latest wonder from Washington State University’s world-class tree fruit breeding program.